IBM/app-mod-journey/docs/details/bulkUploadResults.md

 In this document you will learn how to prepare data for bulk upload and use the Transformation Advisor APIs to execute the upload.

-The execution of the Data Collector will result in a number of zip files begin produce
+The execution of the Data Collector will result in a number of zip files being produced
  - One for each profile scanned
  - One for each shared library location discovered